Charly Bliss: Tiny Desk Concert

 While introducing the title track, Eva Hendricks tells the NPR crowd, "It's been really incredible rearranging these songs for this [Tiny Desk Concert] because it makes you remember how you were feeling when you wrote it all.
 And this song is kind of about when you finally realize that you made it out to the other side of something really painful."

-Eva Hendricks wrote the lyrics to these songs.
-Her brother, Sam Hendricks — along with the other band members, Dan Shure and Spencer Fox — wrote the music.
+Eva Hendricks and her brother Sam Hendricks write the songs along with the other band members, Dan Shure and Spencer Fox.
 And to add texture and thrill to their sound, Charly Bliss added strings courtesy of Washington D.C.'s Rogue Collective.
 It all made for many moments of pure bliss.

 SET LIST